 - Beat with an electric mixer until the fudge is thick and dull.

 - Stir in nuts.

-- Pour the fudge mixture into a lightly buttered 8-inch square baking pan.
+- Pour the chocolate mixture into a lightly buttered 8-inch square baking dish.

 - Refrigerate for several hours until firm.

 - Use a heavy saucepan with tall sides.
 This will help to eliminate a mess.
 One with short sides could allow ingredients to boil over the sides as it is cooking.

 - Use a candy thermometer.
 One of the most important things about making fudge is getting it to the right temperature.
 Under-cooked fudge will not set properly.
 Over-cooked fudge will make it grainy, hard, and crumbly.